-The following files will be installed only if they are newer than the existing file.
+The following files will be installed only if they are newer than the existing files.

-The directories shown in Table 4.28, below, are relative to the %SYSTEMROOT% directory, where %SYSTEMROOT% is an environment variable that resolves to C: \WINNT on Windows 2000, and C: \Windows on all other Windows platforms.
+The directories shown in Table 4.29, below, are relative to the %SYSTEMROOT% directory, where %SYSTEMROOT% is an environment variable that resolves to C:\Windows on all Windows platforms.